 The MEEP project aims to build inclusive communities.
-Diversity is an added value for the team in order to work effectively in synergy.
+Diversity is an added value for the team to work effectively in synergy.
 Consequently, a 'Women in STEM' series of interviews has been created to feature all the amazing female scientists who work in MEEP and their paths into science.

 Have you encountered or faced any challenges while working in STEM?

 If I have encountered additional challenges due to my gender?
 The answer is once again "yes".
-During my studies and my career, the number of women has always been much lower than that of men.
+During my studies and career, the number of women has always been much lower than that of men.
 However, I have always felt like a member of the team wherever I have been.
 At least, I have never been aware of any gender discrimination.
 So what do I mean by answering “yes”?
 I mean that because of my own bias.
 Most of them are unconscious, but… there they are.
-Sometimes they are inherited, due to my culture, education, or society; sometimes they are because of my own experiences.
+Sometimes they are inherited due to my culture, education, or society; sometimes, they are because of my own experiences.
 No matter why, when, or how those biases are, what matters is their impact and how to overcome them.

 What do you do within the MEEP project?
 How has this experience impacted your career?

 As part of the MEEP project, I have the role of hardware coordinator.
 That means I have the responsibility of supporting the different teams on the hardware side, in all that they need, from a technical and personal point of view.
 In addition, I have to provide guidance on the technical side and checkpoints, identify potential risks, and look for solutions and contingency plans.
 Furthermore, I am also here to learn from all the professionals involved directly or indirectly in the project.
 Thanks to the MEEP project, I can improve my knowledge, meet great professionals and improve my skills.

 What are your achievements while working on MEEP?